-If you have a problem with Aatrix or Sage 100 Contractor, call 800-849-8049 (Sage Customer Support for Sage 100 Contractor).
+If you have a problem with Aatrix or Sage 100 Contractor, contact Sage Customer Support for Sage 100 Contractor.
+Visit Sage Customer Resources (www.SageCity.com/Resources) for links to Live Chat and Online Case submission.

 About 5-4-1 Federal Tax Forms and eFiling by Aatrix®